apache/tvm/docs/langref/relay/intro.rst

 a directed acyclic graph of primitive functions.

-This may be a useful way to describe early ML models, but is limited onceyou want to generalize to dynamic models.
+This may be a useful way to describe early ML models, but is limited once you want to generalize to dynamic models.

 At the same time computation graphs have been over loaded purpose as both a compile-time and run-time data structure.